 ENGLISH 2 (10th grade)

-Students are required to complete the characterization worksheet that was handed out at the conclusion of the 2016-17 school year; here is a copy: Characterization Worksheet.
 This worksheet will be collected the first day back to school in August and there will be a characterization assignment completed in the first week of school.
-Close reading activities during the first few weeks of classes will focus on characterization within the novels and make various connections to the short story unit, which is the first unit of the year.
-Students will need their copy of the book for the first month of class (if you ordered from the library just have your notes).
+Close reading activities during the first few weeks of classes will focus on characterization within the novels.
+Students will need their copy of the book for the first few weeks of class. *If you check your book out from the library, be sure to take notes on other paper!*

 Honors: Read 1984 by George Orwell.
 Be prepared for a test the first week of school.
 Each student will need a copy of the book for classroom use during first quarter.